 It’s the lawful duty of the trustee to protect the assets in the trust for the beneficiaries.
 In fact, the trustee is prohibited by law from distributing assets (money) to a beneficiary if it knows or believes that the distribution would be seized by creditors.

 The good news is that Prime Trust has brought trust services into the 21st century by using technology to make them available to anyone with savings or assets they want to protect.
-The price to open a college or personal savings protection trust at Prime Trust is $0!
+The price to open and manage an asset protection trust at Prime Trust is very low!
 Otherwise, historically yes, this can be really expensive as attorneys’ and non-tech trust companies charge tens of thousands of dollars to create a trust for someone and the annual management fees can be huge.
 Plus they have usually been thick, leather-bound documents that are confusing and cumbersome to operate.
 These have been the biggest roadblocks to the majority of people taking advantage of all the great things they could do with a trust.

 Prime Trust, as the trustee, is required by regulators to take the legal steps to create the trust, file regulatory-required reports, handle tax notifications and keep things in compliance with all applicable laws.